McKinney was the representative for Connecticut’s 4th congressional district and was a Republican. He served from 1971 to 1988.

-Each dot in the chart below was a member of the House of Representatives in 1988.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McKinney is shown as a purple triangle. (analysis methodology)
+McKinney is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1988 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 McKinney sponsored bills primarily in these issue areas:

 Taxation (17%) Health (17%) Private Legislation (15%) Labor and Employment (12%) Housing and Community Development (10%) Immigration (10%) Government Operations and Politics (10%) Social Welfare (10%)

 Some of McKinney’s most recently sponsored bills include...

 - H.R.
 2265 (100th): Amerasian Immigration Amendments of 1987

 - H.R.
 2180 (100th): A bill for the relief of Ivan Lendl.